The Ewing-Jones Scholarship

 Supporting a student who wishes to attend this program represents a union of our individual interests.
 Damon Jones participated in the Du Bois Scholars Institute as a high school student and has remained active in the organization throughout his life; currently he is the Chair of the Board of Directors.
 Eve Ewing, a sociologist of education, is passionate about educational access, racial justice, culturally-sustaining pedagogy, and the life and legacy of W.E.B.
 Du Bois.

-Applicants for the Ewing-Jones Scholarship should meet the following requirements.
+Applicants for the Ewing-Jones Scholarship must meet the following requirements.

-- Be a freshman enrolled in a high school within the City of Chicago.
+Be a ninth grader enrolled in a high school within the City of Chicago.

-Applicants will be notified of their status by December 5, 2017.
-Finalists will be asked to complete a formal candidate interview.
+Applicants will be notified of their status by April 5, 2019.

 An application is not considered complete until two letters have been submitted.